rachelpaczki/Crowdfunding_ETL/README.md

 - `subcategory.csv`: Contains subcategory data extracted from the crowdfunding Excel file.
 - `campaign.csv`: Contains campaign data extracted and transformed from the crowdfunding Excel file.
 - `contacts.csv`: Contains contact information extracted and transformed from the contacts Excel file.
-- `crowdfunding_db_schema.sql`: Schema file for creating tables in the crowdfunding database.
-- `README.md`: Overview of the Crowdfunding ETL project and its specifications.

 This README provides detailed information about the Crowdfunding ETL project, including its objectives, specifications, contributors, and file structure.